Gate-Defined Topological Josephson Junctions in Bernal Bilayer Graphene

 Here we propose BLG/WSe$_2$ as a new platform for internally engineered topological superconductivity.
 Our proposal is inspired by seminal theory works \cite{Pientka2016, Flensberg2017} which showed that spin-orbit-coupled planar Josephson junctions at a phase difference of $\pi$ can in principle host topological superconductivity at arbitrarily weak magnetic fields.
 Numerous experiments have since pursued this approach in junctions fashioned from proximitized heterostructures \cite{Ren2019, Fornieri2019, Ke2019, Dartiailh2021, Banerjee2022}.
-We show that Josephson junctions \emph{generated solely by electrostatic gating} in BLG/WSe$_2$ [Fig.~\ref{fig:fig1}(a)] can similarly host a topological regime at weak magnetic fields, provided two requirements are satisfied: Superconductivity native to BLG/WSe$_2$ must exhibit a bulk gap (to ensure well-defined Andreev bound states in the junction) and descend from a symmetry-broken normal state with inter-valley coherence (to lift valley degeneracy while maintaining the resonance condition for inter-valley Cooper pairing).
+We show that Josephson junctions \emph{generated solely by electrostatic gating} in BLG/WSe$_2$ [Fig.~\ref{fig:fig1}(a)] can similarly host a topological regime at weak magnetic fields, provided two requirements are satisfied: Superconductivity native to BLG/WSe$_2$ must exhibit a bulk gap (to ensure well-defined Andreev bound states (ABSs) in the junction) and descend from a symmetry-broken normal state with intervalley coherence (to lift valley degeneracy while maintaining the resonance condition for intervalley Cooper pairing).
 At present the superconducting order parameter and normal-state symmetry in BLG/WSe$_2$ remain unknown.
-Hartree-Fock treatments do, however, predict that various types of IVC states are energetically competitive in BLG \cite{zhang2023, Ming2023}, rhombohedral trilayer graphene \cite{Chatterjee2022}, and twisted bilayer graphene \cite{Zaletel2020, Yizhang2020, Lianbiao2021, Wagner2022} (see also a recent tensor-network study~\cite{Wang2022}).
+Hartree-Fock treatments do, however, predict that various types of IVC states are energetically competitive in BLG \cite{zhang2023, Ming2023}, rhombohedral trilayer graphene \cite{Chatterjee2022, Wang2023, Zhumagulov2023, koh2023correlated}, and twisted bilayer graphene \cite{Zaletel2020, Yizhang2020, Lianbiao2021, Wagner2022} (see also a recent tensor-network study~\cite{Wang2022}).
 Moreover, IVC order was recently imaged using STM in monolayer graphene in its zeroth Landau level~\cite{Liu2022, Coissard2022} as well as in twisted graphene bilayers~\cite{Nukolls2023} and trilayers \cite{Hyunjin_2023}.
-Turning the problem on its head, one can view our proposal as a transport probe of IVC order in BLG/WSe$_2$---where direct imaging with STM is subtle due to the need for dual gating.
+Turning the problem on its head, one can view our proposal as a transport probe of IVC order in BLG/WSe$_2$.

 Aside from eliminating the need for heterostructure engineering, our proposal entails two other key advantages: (1) Superconductivity in BLG/WSe$_2$ occurs deep in the clean limit \cite{Zhou2021_BLG,zhang2023}, thereby mitigating adversarial disorder effects that remain a major obstruction in the pursuit of topological superconductivity and (2) the atomically thin nature of the setup reduces detrimental orbital effects of in-plane magnetic fields~\cite{Anton2016, Banerjee2022, MSgap2022}.